This workflow is useful for teams that:

 Monorepo has emerged as a popular solution for sharing code between projects while skipping the need to maintain multiple repositories and retaining all the code in a single repo.
 Monorepos enforce that not only the shared components reside in a single repository, but also the projects that consume them.
 The debate around mono repo is still happening.
 Matt Klein canonical post titled “monorepos, Please Don’t” details most of the downsides in monorepos.
 In addition to everything described there, it is worth noting that unless you start a completely new venture, there are also transition costs from multiple repositories to a monorepo.

-Bit lets teams gradually build a component collection by curating components from different projects and bringing them together.
+Bit lets teams gradually build a component scope by curating components from different projects and bringing them together.
 Bit lets many repositories to behave as if they are a mono-repo for sharing components across them.
 Bit introduces the following benefits:

 - No need to go a lengthy process of building and maintaining a shared library for UI components.